 - What resources were used to access the application

-The App Preview Tab contains a chronological list of all the Events that occurred during the Journey.
+The App Preview Tab contains a chronological list of all the Events that occurred during the Session.
 Each Event is accompanied by a description and a time stamp.
 Depending on the nature of an Event, it might also contain an expansion toggle to indicate that the Event is really a combination of multiple steps.

 Selecting an Event will open it in the State Viewer, which will appear at the bottom of the Inspector.

 - Issues - This tab appears if and only if a warning or error was thrown during the Session.
 No matter what Event is open in the State Viewer, the Issues Tab will display all errors and warnings that arose during the Session.
 Clicking on an error or warning will open the associated Event in the State Viewer.

 - Error - This tab appears if and only if an error was associated with the Event.
 It displays the metadata associated with the error.

 - Request State - This tab houses the Request State button, which can be used to request the full state of of the Session at the time of the Event.
 If full state information is pulled successfully, the Request State tab will be replaced with the following three tabs: